mina-deploy/mina/docs/getting_started.md

 Let's deploy a project using Mina.

+### Step 0: Configure server

+Your server needs to be properly configured for mina to work.
+Requirements for mina 1.0 to work:
+- SSH public/private key pair set up
+- deploy user to have access to folders where you want to install the application
+- installed git
+- installed ruby (some ruby manager recommended rbenv/rvm/chruby)
+- installed bundler

 ### Step 1: Create a config/deploy.rb

 In your project, type `mina init` to create a sample of this file.